valenpe7/petrvalenta.eu/_posts/2016-01-20-visualizing_weather_data_in_google_earth.md

   </figcaption>
 </figure>

-The data processing pipeline which leads from the initial data reading to the final visualization is hardcoded in function `run_visualization` that is shown below:
+The data processing pipeline which goes from the initial data reading to the final visualization is hardcoded in function `run_visualization` that is shown below:
 {% highlight cpp linenos %}
 void run_visualization(std::string input_file) {
   weather_data quantity;